what does it mean to be white?

 Just as white bodied people become socially conditioned to uphold the system of white dominance over time, we must unlearn those habits - over time.

-Our 101 Cohort was created as a response.
+Our Foundations cohort was created as a response.

 I (Rebecca) have attended countless racial equity workshops.
 Each of those spaces were racially diverse spaces.

 White bodied people show up to these spaces motivated by the desire to learn.
 We come wrapped up in a lifetime of experiences of living in a white body and we don't have a very clear vision of all of what we bring with us into those rooms.

 White bodied people are asked to listen, do the work, and get our people yet there is never much time to learn how to do any of those things very effectively.

 I wanted more than anything to change.
 Do better.
 But I also didn't want to take up too much space.

 Jomo had also been in these spaces.
 Though, as a Black West Indian male, he had a totally different experience.

 One night he came home after a 3-hour training and he said to me